zbenmo/yapy3c/docs/part_I.md

 ```

 ```'1def'```

+There is an important aspect of Python, that we can already see above.
+Python does not enforce strong (static) typing.
+Python is a dynamic language, in the sense that one can pass as an argument a number, but also a string.
+The only important restriction is that the passed argument(s) adhere to the a **protocol** expected by the function (interface / contract).
+I refer you here to Wikipedia: [Duck typing](https://en.wikipedia.org/wiki/Duck_typing).
+In the example above, when we passed a number and a string, and the function *add* discovered it cannot use the '+' operator on them, an exception was raised.

 If we look for a second at the definition of the function above, we see that we’ve started with the word ‘def’, then gave the name of the new function, then a **parameters** list in parentheses, then the column, and inside the function commands were indented with a tab or a few spaces.
 The last statement in a function is often **return** with the calculated value as the output of the function.